-This is the directory normally reached by the relative URL /archives .
-A common absolute path to this directory is /var/www/html/archives .
-Again, your webserver may have been installed with its root content directory in a different place, so it is likewise imperative that you verify this absolute path as well.
+This is the directory normally reached by the relative URL /archives.
+A common absolute path to this directory is /var/www/html/archives.
+Again, your webserver may have been installed with its root content directory in a different place, or yo may be installing the web interface somewhere else, so it is likewise imperative that you verify this absolute path as well.

-Section 2 Running the Installation Script
+Section 2 Running the installation script

-2.1 Downloading the installation kit
+1.1 Downloading the installation kit

-For LISTSERV Classic, point your browser here: Download LISTSERV[®] Classic/HPO.
+For LISTSERV Classic, point your browser here: Download LISTSERV® Classic/HPO.

-For LISTSERV Lite, point your browser here: Download LISTSERV® Lite.
+For LISTSERV Lite, point your browser here: Download LISTSERV[®] Lite.